ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

   - root exports facades for impls in modules so we don't have cross module dependencies

-## Dexie.js
+## localForage
-[dexie](https://dexie.org) is a wrapper for IndexedDB.
-We use IndexedDB to store records that haven't yet been uploaded to iNaturalist.
-Most of this information is duplicated in vuex (and therefore localStore too) but the main thing is photos.
-The binary data is stored in IndexedDB and we only store an ObjectURL in vuex.
+A simple key-val store that we use to store observations that haven't yet been uploaded.
+We did use Dexie first off but it turns out we don't need all the extra DB-like functionality and localForage help with compatibility as it will run on various underlying storage APIs and handles (de)serialising Blobs when running on webkit.

 ## iNaturalist